 Step one: Purchase a waffle cone maker.
-I suggest the Chef’s Choice Waffle Cone Express Ice Cream Cone Maker.
+I suggest the Brentwood Appliances Waffle Cone Maker.
 It is a different brand than mine, but has gotten great reviews.
 It also has a temperature regulator, which mine does not, so it is probably superior to the one I own.
 At any rate, a waffle cone maker will come with a waffle cone shaper, as you see in the picture.

 Step two: Make your batter.
 At the end of this post you will find a recipe for classic vanilla cones.